Posted On: August 15, 2018

 ABOUT LA BIENNALE DI VENEZIA

-Established in 1895, the Venice Biennale is considered the most prestigious international art exhibition, introducing hundreds of thousands of visitors to exciting new art every two years.
+Established in 1895, the International Art Exhibition of La Biennale di Venezia is considered the most prestigious contemporary art exhibition in the world, introducing hundreds of thousands of visitors to exciting new art every two years.
 The 58th International Art Exhibition of La Biennale di Venezia (May 11-November 24, 2019) is directed by Ralph Rugoff.

 ABOUT THE U.S. PAVILION

 The United States Pavilion at the Giardini della Biennale, a building in the neo-classical style, opened on May 4, 1930.
 Since 1986, The U.S. Pavilion has been owned by the Solomon R. Guggenheim Foundation and managed by the Peggy Guggenheim Collection in Venice, which works closely with the Department of State and exhibition curators to install and maintain all official U.S. exhibitions presented in the Pavilion.
 Every two years, museum curators from across the U.S. detail their visions for the U.S. Pavilion in proposals that are reviewed by the NEA Federal Advisory Committee on International Exhibitions (FACIE), a group comprising curators, museum directors, and artists who then submit their recommendations to the U.S. Department of State’s Bureau of Educational and Cultural Affairs.
 Past exhibitions can be viewed on the Peggy Guggenheim Collection website at:

 BUREAU OF EDUCATIONAL AND CULTURAL AFFAIRS